Lemon zest twist

 Milk Punch Base pre-batch (scale-up recipe according to requirement)

-2. HEAT milk until just starting to simmer and pour (while still simmering) into the container containing vodka tea and juice mix.
+2. Hot milk method HEAT milk until just starting to simmer and pour (while still simmering) into the container containing vodka tea and juice mix.
 The milk should curdle.
 Reseal and chill for at least 2-3 hours and up to 24 hours.

 3. Fine STRAIN mixture through cheesecloth or Superbag into a large jar or another container.
 Ideally, this should be in a refrigerator (I removed a shelf in ours) with the cheesecloth/bag hung over the jar.

-4. Repeat step three, ideally with a finer strainer (e.g. from a 400-micron bag to a 100-micron bag) or coffee filter.
+4. Repeat step three, without removing curds from the filter or move to a finer strainer (e.g. from a 400-micron bag to a 100-micron bag) or coffee filter.

 5. Stored in the refrigerator this will keep for a week (and potentially months) but be sure to sterilise containers etc.